Generic Name: infliximab

-Tell your doctor about all the medicines you take, including prescription and non-prescription medicines, vitamins, and herbal supplements.
+Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 These include any other medicines to treat Crohn's disease, ulcerative colitis, rheumatoid arthritis, ankylosing spondylitis, psoriatic arthritis or psoriasis.

 Know the medicines you take.
 Keep a list of your medicines and show them to your doctor and pharmacist when you get a new medicine.

-What are the possible side effects of Renflexis?
+|What are the possible side effects of Renflexis?

 |Treatment with Renflexis may need to be stopped if you get new or worse congestive heart failure.